Lim1029/trao/README.md

     max_order ( maximum order for iteration )

-For AIC this note can be reffered : [AIC_statistics.pdf](https://github.com/user-attachments/files/28490685/AIC_statistics.pdf)
+For AIC this note can be referred : [AIC_statistics.pdf](https://github.com/user-attachments/files/28490685/AIC_statistics.pdf)

 ### Spline Fit

+By default order 3 ( cubic spline ) is used.

 parameters

-    knot_start ( First channel to assign as knot point) knot_spacing ( channel spacing between 2 knots )
+    knot_start ( channel index from where the interior knot begins) knot_spacing ( channel spacing between 2 knots )
-    edge_channels ( number of edge channels to take a mean or median to get a straight line to replece the emission part. )
+    edge_channels ( number of edge channels to take a mean or median to get a straight line to replace the emission part. )

 For an illustration of how these parameters affect the spline fitting, refer to [spline_illustration](https://github.com/vinay-ydv19/w43-doc/blob/main/Spline_Baseline.pdf)

 short illustration to understand how individual splines are constructed between knots, and summed to produce the baseline [Making sense of B spline.pdf](https://github.com/user-attachments/files/28490718/Making.sense.of.B.spline.pdf)

+## Output FITS File

+Primary HDU:
+    Baseline-subtracted cube

+BASELINE:
+    Fitted baseline model

+UN-BASELINED:
+    Original cube before subtraction

+MASK:
+    Spectral mask used during fitting

 ## How to Run